rsmbl/Resemble.js/README.md

 By default, the comparison algorithm skips pixels when the image width or height is larger than 1200 pixels.
 This is there to mitigate performance issues.

-You can switch this modify this behaviour by setting the `largeImageThreshold` option to a different value.
+You can modify this behaviour by setting the `largeImageThreshold` option to a different value.
 Set it to **0** to switch it off completely.

 `useCrossOrigin` is true by default, you might need to set it to false if you're using [Data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).